ErikGartner/sentimental/README.md

 Sentimental labels a sentence either: positive, neutral or negative together with the probability.

-Take a look at `sentimental/data` for the included training corpora.
+Take a look at [sentimental/data](./sentimental/data) for the included training corpora.

 ## Usage
-Sentimental is released as a python package.
-For now install using:
+Sentimental is released as a python package, just run:
 ```bash
 pip install sentimental
 ```